USA

-Areas of cooperation
+Areas of cooperation:

-Offshore wind and energy efficiency in building and industry
+• Energy efficiency in buildings and industry

-Cooperation between Danish and American authorities
+Cooperation between Danish and US authorities

 Contact